jeanieb/stridemob/_posts/2016-09-10-lincoln-lollipop.md

 excerpt_separator: <!--more-->
 ---

-The Lincoln Lollipop is back!
-At [Lincoln Mountain Open Space and Trails](http://www.douglas.co.us/dcoutdoors/openspace-properties/lincoln-mountain-open-space/), this lollipop loop race begins in open prairie and takes you onto forested rocky trails.
-This loop winds through gambel oak and ponderosa pine with a breathtaking view of Pike's Peak on your return to the finish line.
+Join us for 4.1 or 8.3 miles of trail at the Lincoln Lollipop Run on Saturday September 10, 2016 at [Lincoln Mountain Open Space](http://www.douglas.co.us/dcoutdoors/openspace-properties/lincoln-mountain-open-space/) in Larkspur, CO.
+Come race Douglas County's newest open space.
+From open trail to shaded beauty, this trail has it all.
+You begin in open prairie and continue to a rocky forested trail.
+The loop winds you through gamble oak to ponderosa pine with a break taking view of Pike's Peak on your run into the finish line.
+Run the 4.1 mile loop or tackle the 8.3 mile run, which adds 400 feet of climbing to experience magnificent panoramic views.

 <!--more-->

+## START/FINISH
+The race will start and finish at Lincoln Mountain Open Space

+Lincoln Mountain Open Space
+7333 Jones Road
+Larkspur, CO 80118

+## REGISTRATION & PACKET PICKUP
+Online registration will remain open right up until the start of the race.
+Race day registration and packet pickup will take place beginning at 7:30am.
+You can also pick up your packet the night before at a location to be determined.

+Ages 13 & under always race for free
+4.1/8.3 Mile Registration ....... $30/$35 thru 9/10/16
+Late Registration ........ $35/40 after 9/10/16

+## POST RACE CELEBRATION
+Join us after the race for a post race celebration including food, snacks, refreshments, music and awards ceremony!

+## PARKING
+There will be plenty of free parking.

+## AGE GROUPS & AWARDS
+Awards will be given to the top 3 males/3 females and masters age group.

+## CONTACT / INFORMATION
+For additional information on the race or sponsorship opportunities available, please contact Jeanie Brevoort at 303-588-1452 or jeanie@stridemob.com